cliftonmcintosh/people/README.md

 The people-api part of the project includes a Gradle wrapper and can be run from the people-api directory by invoking bootRun with the wrapper:

 `./gradlew bootRun`

+### Prefer running from a jar file instead of using Gradle?

+The people-api is built in the people-api.jar.
+You can run it with:

+`java -jar people-api.jar`

 ## Using the API